Requirements Prior to General Examination

 Candidates for the PhD in Government are expected to complete the required coursework during their first two years of graduate study and take the General Examination at the end of the second year.
 A typical schedule consists of these two years, followed by three or four years of work on a dissertation, combined with supervised teaching.

-Courses — A student must successfully complete at least 12 half-courses, of which eight must be in government.
-At least ten of these 12 half-courses and seven of the eight half-courses in political science must be listed in the catalogue as 1000- or 2000-level courses.
+Courses — A student must successfully complete at least twelve four-credit courses, of which eight must be in political science.
+At least ten of these twelve four-credit courses and seven of the eight four-credit courses in government must be listed in the catalogue as 1000- or 2000-level courses.
 Courses cross-registered with Harvard's Divinity and Law Schools, the Fletcher School, or MIT can be used toward these requirements.
 Prior approval from the Director of Graduate Studies is needed for courses from the Harvard Kennedy and Business Schools.

-Students must complete six half-courses by the end of their second term in residence and nine by the end of their third.
+Students must complete six four-credit courses by the end of their second term in residence and nine by the end of their third.

-Every first-year student must enroll in the Government Department graduate seminar, Gov 3001: Approaches to the Study of Politics.
-The course, offered each fall, is to be taken pass/fail for a full semester of credit.
+Every first-year student must enroll in the government department graduate seminar, Gov 3001: Approaches to the Study of Politics.
+The course, offered each fall, is to be taken SAT/UNSAT for a full semester of credit.

-Quantitative Methods Requirement— Every student, during their first or second year, must successfully complete, with a grade of B or better, at least one graduate-level course in quantitative social science methods relevant to political science, from a list of appropriate Government Department and other Harvard/MIT courses regularly updated by the Graduate Policy Committee.
+Quantitative Methods Requirement— During their first or second year every student must successfully complete, with a grade of B or better, at least one graduate-level course in quantitative social science methods relevant to political science, from a list of appropriate government department and other Harvard/MIT courses regularly updated by the Curriculum and Educational Policy Committee.

-Political Theory Requirement — Every student, during their first or second year, must take a minimum of one graduate-level half-course (or section) in Political Theory, chosen from a list of courses approved by the Graduate Policy Committee.
+Political Theory Requirement — During their first or second year, every student must take a minimum of one graduate-level four-credit course (or section) in Political Theory, chosen from a list of courses approved by the Curriculum and Educational Policy Committee.

-Research Tools Requirement — Every student must submit to the director of graduate studies, by the end of his or her first year, a written Research Tools Plan outlining intentions to acquire tools and methodological expertise connected to his or her areas of research interest.
-The Tools Plan also should list the courses, modules or workshops the student intends to take in order to meet the research tools requirement (see below).
+Research Tools Requirement — By the end of his or her first year, every student must submit to the director of graduate studies a written Research Tools Plan outlining intentions to acquire tools and methodological expertise connected to his or her areas of research interest.
+The Tools Plan also should list the courses, modules or workshops the student intends to take in order to meet the research tools requirement.

-Every student must complete a minimum of 3.5 half-course-equivalent units of research tools and methods courses, modules or workshops by the end of their seventh term in residence (middle of the fourth year).
-The required seminar, “Approaches to the Study of Politics,” and the required graduate course in quantitative social science methods count for two units within this total.
+Every student must complete a minimum of 3.5 four-credit course-equivalent units of research tools and methods courses, modules or workshops by the end of their seventh term in residence (middle of the fourth year).
+The seminar, “Approaches to the Study of Politics,” and the graduate course in quantitative social science methods count for two units within this total.
 Students may count language training in various formats (e.g. semester courses; intensive summer sessions) toward fulfillment of this requirement.
-The Graduate Policy Committee will determine what counts for 1.0 or 0.5 units.
-Research Tools Plan Guidelines.
+The Curriculum and Educational Policy Committee will determine what counts for 1.0 or 0.5 units.

-Research Workshops — The Government Department offers a series of research workshops, in each of the four fields (American Government, International Relations, Comparative Politics, Political Theory), Applied Statistics, and Political Economy, for graduate students to present and discuss work-in-progress.
-Every student should attend at least one research workshop, starting in their second or third term in residence.
-Research workshops do not count toward the requirement to complete 12 half-courses.
+Research Workshops — The government department offers a series of research workshops, in each of the four fields (American Government, International Relations, Comparative Politics, Political Theory), Applied Statistics, and Political Economy, for graduate students to present and discuss work in progress.
+Every student should attend at least one research workshop, each semester, when in residence.
+Research workshops do not count toward the requirement to complete twelve four-credit courses.

 The General Examination

-Every student will sit for a General Examination in May of their second year, with the exam administered orally by three faculty not known in advance.
-The 90-minute exam will cover two of the four major substantive fields in political science (chosen by the student from among American Politics; Comparative Politics; International Relations; and Political Theory), plus an additional focus field defined by the student.
-A student may substitute either Formal Theory or Political Methodology for one of the two major fields.
-For the focus field, each student will submit by a date designated by the director of graduate studies a five to eight page statement outlining a special area for examination.
+Every student will sit for a General Examination in May of their second year, with the exam administered orally by faculty not known in advance.
+The ninety-minute exam will cover two of the four major substantive fields in political science (chosen by the student from among American Government; Comparative Politics; International Relations; and Political Philosophy), plus an additional focus field defined by the student.
+For the focus field, each student will submit by a date designated by the director of graduate studies a five-to-eight-page statement outlining a special area for examination.
 This area may encompass a special literature; an area of the world; a realm of special interest spanning subfields or disciplinary boundaries; or a research approach.
 Political Philosophy and Social Policy students are not required to submit focus field memos.